Dr. Jeffrey R. Harris MD MHA FrCSC

 To further pursue this interest he moved to New York City where he undertook subspecialty fellowship training in Advanced Head and Neck Oncology and Microvascular Free Flap Reconstruction of the Head and Neck at The Mount Sinai Hospital under the direction of one of the most highly regarded Head & Neck and Thyroid & Parathyroid surgeons in the world, Dr. Mark Urken.
 After completing his fellowship in New York, Dr. Harris returned to the University of Alberta where he entered a full-time academic practice.

-Currently, Dr. Harris holds the position of Chief, Otolaryngology – Head and Neck Surgery and Fellowship Director, Advanced Head and Neck Oncology and Microvascular Reconstruction, at the University of Alberta.
-He is Chair of the Canadian Society of Otolaryngology – Head and Neck Surgery Head and Neck Endocrine Surgery Committee, holds positions on local, provincial, national, and international committees and has been honored for his teaching and administrative contributions.
+Currently, Dr. Harris holds the position of Fellowship Director, Advanced Head and Neck Oncology and Microvascular Reconstruction, at the University of Alberta.
+He is Chair of the Canadian Society of Otolaryngology – Head and Neck Surgery Head and Neck Endocrine Surgery Committee, holds positions on local, provincial, national, and international committees and has been honoured for his teaching and administrative contributions.
 He is actively involved in research and has written textbooks and many research articles.
 He has had the opportunity to travel the globe as an invited speaker, expert panelist, guidelines reviewer, and Royal College of Surgeons examiner.
 On a more personal note, Dr. Harris has a wonderful and supportive family and his greatest joy is the time he gets to spend with his wife and two children.

 Dr. Hadi Seikaly MD MAL FRCSC